 A majority of the Corporation's financial assets and liabilities are carried at fair value or at amounts which approximate such values.
-Assets and liabilities recorded at contractual amounts that approximate fair value include cash and cash equivalents, cash segregated under federal and other regulations, certain collateralized agreements and financings, and other receivables and payables.
-These financial assets and liabilities are classified as Level 2 within the fair value hierarchy due to their liquid or short-term nature, with the exception of cash and cash equivalents, which are classified as Level 1.
+Assets and liabilities recorded at contractual amounts that approximate fair value include cash and cash equivalents, cash segregated under federal and other regulations, certain collateralized agreements and financings, receivables and other financial assets, payables and other financial liabilities, and short-term borrowings.
+These financial assets and liabilities are classified as Level 2 within the fair value hierarchy due to their liquid or short-term nature, with the exception of cash and cash equivalents, and cash segregated, which are classified as Level 1.
+For long-term interest-bearing payables, such as subordinated liabilities, the Corporation uses carrying value as the best estimate of fair value given that the interest rates on such debt instruments reset to market rates at regular and frequent intervals.
+These instruments are classified as Level 3 as they are with an affiliate and therefore do not have observable price inputs.

-5) Derivative Activities
+4) Derivative Activities